prosourav/Red-Onion/README.md

 ## Tech Stack

-**Client:** React, Redux, React-Bootstrap,ReactHook form,Firebase Autentication,Stripe Payment gateway
+**Client:** React, React-Bootstrap,ReactHook form,Firebase Autentication,Stripe Payment gateway
 ReatRouter,JWT token etc

 **Server:** Node, Express, Mongodb

 ## Deployment

-this site's frontend has been deployed to firebase and backend are deployed to Heroku
+This site's frontend has been deployed to firebase and backend are deployed to Heroku